 The man moved carefully over pebbles and sand to shore.
 Fog, Atlantic and reeking of plant life, blanketed the bay and slowed him.
-He could see his boots sloshing but not his pouch nor his hands.
-When his soles touches mud, he turned to wave to the tk, but could not see whether it remained anchored or risked sailing the share and docks. (over) Unlike the English fogs he had known since he could walk, the sun fired above turning the world into Penetrating it was it's truggling through a dream.
-Athis one making it thick, gold, hot.
-As mud became swamp grass, he turned left, stepping gingerly until he found wooden planks leading up beach toward the village.
-Other than his own breath and tread the world was soundless.
+He could see his boots sloshing but not his satchel nor his hands.
+When the last bit of surf was gone and his soles sank in mud, he turned to wave to the sloopmen but, because the single mast had disappeared, he could not tell whether they remained anchored or risked sailing on-hugging the shore and approximating the location of wharves and docks.
+Unlike the English fogs he had known since he could walk or those way North where he lived now, this one was sun fired, turning the world into thick, hot gold.
+Penetrating it was like struggling through a dream.
+As mud became swamp grass, he turned left, stepping gingerly until he stumbled against wooden planks leading up beach toward the village.
+Other than his own breath and tread, the world was soundless.
 It was only after reaching trees that the fog wavered and split.
 He moved faster then, more in control but missing too the blinding gold he had come through.

-He maint fr. p.
-3-Whis territory he Whis territory he Whis territory he Mulattoes -dozen years ago blacks, natives, whites whether freedmen, slaves or indentured -- or the Northern over where he now tived those way North, this one was local had waged war against landed aristocracy led by members of that very class.
-That this people's army also slaughter (opposing tribes, ran the Carolinas off their land, and had surrendered their hopes to the hangman produced a thicket of laws k Eliminating manumission, gatherings, travel, bearing arms for blacks only; $\int{A}^{bq}$ granting license to any white to kill any black; by compensating owners for those deaths or maimings, they separated and protected all whites from all others forever.
-Any social ease forged before and during that rebellion by gentry and laborers crumbled beneath the hammer wielded in the interests of the gentry's sole profits.
-Lawlens laws encouraging cruelty cause in the gentry's sole profits.
-Lawlens laws encouraging cruelty course in the start of the start traveling required prudence.
-He knew he might ride for hours with no company but geese careening over inland waterways, and suddenly behind felled trees a starring family of Jescapees might emerge, or in a hollow a family of run aways might cower or an armed felon might threaten.
+Picking his way with increasing confidence, he arrived in the tacky village sleeping between two huge riverside plantations.
+There the hostler was persuaded to accept the deposit if the man signed a note: Jacob Vaark.
+The saddle was poorly made, but the horse, Regina, was a fine one.
+Mounted he felt better and rode carefree along beach fronts until he entered an old Lenape trail.
+Here there was reason to be cautious.
+In this territory he could not be sure of friend or foe.
+Half a dozen years ago and army of blacks, natives, whites, mulattoes-whether freedman, slaves or indentured-had waged war against local aristocracy led by members of that very class.
+When this "people's army" lost its hopes to the hangman, the work it had done-which included the slaughter or opposing tribes, running the Carolinas off their land-reinforced a thicket of laws authorizing chaos in defense of order.
+By eliminating manumission, gatherings, travel, bearing arms for blacks only; by granting license to any white to kill any black for any rreason; by compensating owners for slave maimings or deaths, they separated and protected all whites from all others forever.
+Any social ease forged before and during that rebellion by gentry and laborers crumbled beneath a hammer wielded in the interests of the gentry's profits.
+Lawless laws encouraging cruelty in exchange for common cause if not common sense.

+In short, Virginia was a mess and even with the relative safety of his skin, solitary traveling required prudence.
+He knew he might ride for hours with no company but geese careening over inland waterways, and suddenly, from behind felled trees a starving escapee might emerge, or in a hollow a family of runaways might cower, or an armed felon might threaten.
 Carrying several kinds of specie and a single knife, he was a juicy target.

-Picking his way with increasing confidence, He arrived in the tacky village sleeping between two huge riverside plantations where the hostler was persuaded to accept tk deposit if the man signed a note."
-Jacob V. Of the , The soudle was bed, but fit better and horse, Regina was a fine one.
-Mounted at toot, the node he until he Mounted on a bay and eager to be out of this colony into a less precarious but personally more repellant one, Jacob urged the mare into to faster pace.
-A) the clould of warm gold long gone, he could see the shores He dismounted twice, the second time to free the bloody hindleg of a ket stuck in the break of a tree.
-It limped off, perhaps to the mother forced to abandon it other Regara munchese while tried to be or more likely into patient claws.
-He was as gentle as passible -avriding the claws and teeth of the frightened animal. tops
+Eager to be out of this colony into a less precarious but personally more repellant one, Jacob urged the mare to a faster pace.
+He dismounted twice, the second time to free the bloody hindleg of a young racoon stuck in a tree break.
+Regina munched trail side grass while he tried to be as gentle as possible, avoiding the claws and teeth of the frightened animal.
+Once he succeeded the racoon limped off, perhaps to the mother forced to abandon it or more likely into other claws.